Andromeda Shun: Saint Seiya

-During the Sanctuary Saga, In the Galaxion War story arc Shun competed in the Galaxian Tournament to hopefully meet up with his older brother.
+In the Galaxion War story arc of the Sanctuary Saga, Shun competes in the Galaxian Tournament to hopefully meet up with his older brother, Phoenix Ikki.
 He succeeds in his battle with Unicorn Jabu, eliminating him from the tournament.
-Eventually the tournament is interrupted by his brother, Ikki.
-Ikki, now cold hearted from his experiences on Death Queen Island, steals the Gold Sagittarius Cloth for his own.
-Shun along with the other protagonists race after him to retrieve the golden cloth.
+Eventually, the tournament is interrupted by Ikki, who, cold hearted from his experiences on Death Queen Island, steals the Gold Sagittarius Cloth for his own uses.
+The protagonists, including Shun, pursue him to retrieve it.

 In the Sanctuary arc, at the battles of the Twelve Temples, Shun holds his own against Gemini Saga and manages to kill Pisces Aphrodite.
 In the Poseidon arc, he defeats the Mariner Generals Scylla Io, of the South Pacific Ocean, and Siren Sorrento, of the South Atlantic.

-In the Hades arc, he also manages to dispatch various opponents before it is revealed that he is the chosen human vessel of Hades, God of the Underworld.
-Although Shun himself is initially unaware of this, the soul of Hades possesses Shun's body during the close encounter in Hades's throne room after the death of Lyra Orphée.
-Not long after, the recently reincarnated Hades is confronted by Shun's older brother, Phoenix Ikki.
-Shun regains enough control of his body to strangle himself with one hand, while urging Ikki to take the opportunity to destroy him.
-However, Ikki hesitates at the last second and Shun's hold is lost.
-With the God of the Underworld back in command, the Phoenix Saint is swiftly dealt with.
+In the Hades arc, he manages to dispatch various opponents before it is revealed that he is the chosen human vessel of Hades, God of the Underworld.
+Although Shun himself is initially unaware of this, the soul of Hades possesses Shun's body during the close encounter in Hades' throne room after the death of Lyra Orphée.
+Not long after, the recently reincarnated Hades is confronted by Ikki.
+Shun regains enough control of his body to strangle himself with one hand, urging Ikki to take the opportunity to destroy him.
+However, Ikki's hesitation allows Hades to take back control of Shun and defeat Ikki.
 It takes the blood of Athena and the Goddess's encouragement to give Shun the strength to separate Hades from his body once and for all.
 When Shun awakens in Seiya's arms moments later, he once again dons the Andromeda Cloth and follows his fellow Bronze Saints to the Wailing Wall and then Elysion.
 There, they help Athena fight Hades in his true body and successfully defeat him.